dustinpfister/blog_posts/_posts/python-standard-library-cmd.md

 ## 2 - Conclusion

-So the cmd library is great for just quikly setting up a basic command line interface for a project that will allow for me to interact with a script from the command line.
+So the cmd library is great for just quickly setting up a basic command line interface for a project that will allow for me to interact with a script from the command line.
 However this is just one option when it comes to working out things that have to do with using a script from the command line.
 There is also having a way to parse options when a script is called for the first time with the python binary, and there is also how to work with the standard input when it comes to things like pipping.
-However many command line tools have a way to drop into some kind of interactive shell from the comamnd line, and when it comes to doing that at least the cmd librray works great to do just that.
+However many command line tools have a way to drop into some kind of interactive shell from the command line, and when it comes to doing that at least the cmd library works great to do just that.